MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 To benefit from Microsoft R Server’s deployment and operationalization features, you can configure R Server after installation to act as a deployment server and host analytic web services.

-The simplest configuration for this feature involves a single web node and compute node, called a **one-box** configuration.
-These components are defined as follows:
+The simplest configuration for this feature, called a **one-box configuration**, involves a single web node and compute node:

-+ A **web node** acts as a HTTP REST endpoint with which users can interact directly to make API calls.
-It can also access data in the database, and send jobs to the compute node.
++ A **web node** acts as an HTTP REST endpoint with which users can interact directly to make API calls.
+The web node can also access data in the database, and send jobs to the compute node.

 + A **compute node** is used to execute R code as a session or service.
 Each compute node has its own pool of R shells.
-The size is in the compute node configuration:  @@ "Pool": {
-    "InitialSize": 5,
-    "MaxSize": 80
-  },

-The pool starts in initial size and grows until max size if there are more requests.

-In addition to the one-box configuration, you can also install multiple components on multiple machines, which is referred to as an  **enterprise** configuration.
+In addition to the one-box configuration, you can also install multiple components on multiple machines, which is referred to as an  **enterprise configuration**.

->![Important]
+>[!Important]
 >The operationalization feature for Microsoft R Server is supported on:
 >- Windows Server 2012, Windows Werver 2016
 >- Ubuntu 14.04, Ubuntu 16.04,